Herman Cain 2012 presidential campaign: Loss of momentum

 Cain's polling numbers declined in November 2011 amidst allegations of past sexual misconduct with female employees.
 Doubts about Cain as a potential commander-in-chief also increased following a videotaped interview with the Milwaukee Journal Sentinel editorial board, in which Cain appeared to be unacquainted with U.S. policy toward Libya.
 In mid-November, a poll by The Washington Post and ABC showed a 19% increase in Republicans who hold a negative impression of Cain.
 A national poll conducted by CNN and ORC International showed Cain falling 11% among Republicans and Republican-leaning independents, as compared to the previous month.
 This poll put Romney at 24%, Gingrich at 22% and Cain at 14%.

 Campaign suspension

 Cain suspended his campaign on December 3, 2011, though briefly revived it in conjunction with Stephen Colbert's satirical presidential campaign, when the comedian discovered there were no write-ins permitted in the South Carolina primary, and he needed a substitute.
 Cain received over six thousand votes and then endorsed Newt Gingrich before the Florida primary.
 During his resignation speech, he was quoted as saying "Life can be a challenge.
 Life can seem impossible, it's never easy when there's so much on the line.
 But you and I can make a difference.
 There's a mission just for you and me.
-Just look inside and you will find just what you can do", which turned out to be a quote from the song "The Power of One" from the 2000 film Pokémon: The Movie 2000.
+Just look inside and you will find just what you can do", which turned out to be a quote from the Donna Summer song "The Power of One" from the 2000 film Pokémon: The Movie 2000.